Post

 9

-kubectl edit deployment docker-registry -n container-registry
+kubectl patch deployment docker-registry -n container-registry -p '{"spec":{"template":{"spec":{"nodeSelector":null}}}}'

-# Scale up the deployment
+# Scale the registry deployment to 3 replicas

 kubectl scale deployment docker-registry --replicas=3 -n container-registry